Skip to main content

 Method 1: Connect to Rhino/Grasshopper on your local computer

-VIKTOR's Rhino / Grasshopper integration can be set up using the dedicated Grasshopper worker.
-Download the grasshopper worker and follow the installation instructions.
+VIKTOR's Rhino / Grasshopper integration can be set up using the dedicated Grasshopper worker which can be installed using these instructions.

 tip